UAB-SPARC/MADD/README.md

-# An End-to-End Computational Pipeline for AI-Driven Drug Discovery for Alzheimer's Disease
+# Multi-target Parallel Drug Discovery with Multi-agent Orchestration

-This repository contains the source code and data for a computational pipeline designed to identify novel therapeutic targets and generate promising lead compounds for Alzheimer's disease.
+This repository contains the source code and data for a agentic pipeline designed to identify novel therapeutic targets and generate promising lead compounds for Alzheimer's disease.

 ![Workflow](figures/final/grachical_abstract.png)